 6mm adult male Lynx Spider, found on heather at a Surrey heathland site, 4th May 2026.

-Lynx Spider - (Oxyopes heterophthalmus)
+Lynx Spider / Variegated Lynx Spider - (Oxyopes heterophthalmus)

 All Lynx Spiders have a somewhat prickly appearance, as their legs are covered in long, dark spine-like bristles, which are actually sensory-hairs, known as setae.
 Setae pick up tiny vibrations, and variations in the movement of air, and help the spiders to detect both prey and potential predators.
 These leg-spines also help with the capture and securing of prey, as well as helping the spiders to navigate through vegetation at speed.

 One feature that's not found on all Lynx Spiders, but is present on Lynx Spiders within the Oxyopes genus, is the presence of small scales on the face area, abdomen, and the legs of the Oxyopes species of Lynx Spiders.
 These scales are actually specialised, flattened setae.
 The scale-shaped setae are usually white, silver, golden yellow or grey, and often have a metallic, iridescent sheen.
 They serve to break up the shape of the spider and give it a cryptic appearance, which may afford them some degree of camouflage and protection from predators.
-It's possible that these scales may also reflect UV light, which would aid the spider's well-developed eye-sight as a diurnal hunter.
+It's possible that these scales may also reflect UV light, which could aid the spider's well-developed eye-sight as a diurnal hunter.

-LINK 1 LINK 2 LINK 3
+LINK 1 LINK 2 LINK 3 LINK 4 LINK 5

 * I would like to give huge thanks to Ben Dale for his help finding this species on Surrey heathland. *